 OUR MANAGING DIRECTOR

 Leslie Paynter is the founding Managing Director of Alamance Community School.
-She has ten years experience as a school administrator and previous experience in starting and opening charter schools.
+She has over eleven years experience as a school administrator and previous experience in starting and opening charter schools.
 Leslie has a BA in Elementary Education (K-6), an M.Ed. in Special Education (K-12) from UNC-Charlotte and an Education Administration and Supervision add-on license from North Carolina Central University.
-In her twenty-nine years as an educator, she has been a regular classroom teacher, a special education teacher, an EC facilitator, a founding board member of a charter school, and a school administrator.
+In her thirty years as an educator, she has been a regular classroom teacher, a special education teacher, an EC facilitator, a founding board member of a charter school, and a school administrator.

 Fifteen years ago, Leslie was introduced to Responsive Classroom and read the book, Teaching Children to Care by Ruth Sidney Charney.
 As a special educator and a behaviorist, this was life changing for her, not only as an educator, but also as a parent.
 Therefore, her philosophy of behavior management and education significantly shifted to a more constructivist approach.
 She began to focus on student questions and interests, teaching students to care for themselves, each other, and their environment, building on their prior knowledge, and having students work collaboratively.
 In the world of high stakes testing, as an administrator and an educator, Leslie believes that our students' social-emotional health is just as important as their academic health.
 She knows that student achievement increases when her students feel safe and valued.